aiogram/aiogram/docs/api/methods/get_game_high_scores.md

 Type: `#!python3 List[GameHighScore]`

-Description: Will return the score of the specified user and several of his neighbors in a game.
+Description: Will return the score of the specified user and several of their neighbors in a game.
 On success, returns an Array of GameHighScore objects.
-This method will currently return scores for the target user, plus two of his closest neighbors on each side.
+This method will currently return scores for the target user, plus two of their closest neighbors on each side.
 Will also return the top three users if the user and his neighbors are not among them.

 ## Usage